kaefee/dash-template-repo/README.md

 To use the application

-- Installrequirements with pip install -r requriments.txt
+- Install requirements with pip install -r requirements.txt
 - Run python app.py